-Six birds were fitted with i-GotUTM GPS devices, pre-encased in resin for waterproofing.
-Devices weighed ~22 g. and were between 2.4-2.8% of the body weights of tracked adults.
+Six birds were fitted with i-GotU[TM] GPS devices, pre-encased in resin for waterproofing.
+Devices weighed ~22 g.
 The GPS devices were programmed to take one position fix every 10 minutes.
+All birds were heavier than the 3% of body mass threshold suggested by Phillips et al. (2003) for device attachment to albatross and petrels.